bcgov/wps-research/data/bill/viirs/README.md

 2. A LAADS DAAC authentication token is required.
 Store it at `/data/.tokens/laads` for automatic loading (displayed as `***...`), or paste it in directly.
 3. Select the date range of interest (`YYYY-MM-DD` format).
 4. Specify a save directory (e.g. `/data/users/viirs_T09UYU`).
 A new directory is recommended for each download session — writing to an existing directory may cause errors.
 5. Click **Download**.
 A summary is displayed in the GUI panel; full output is printed to the originating terminal.
+Closing the download window (X) immediately cancels all running workers.

 **What the download does:**